How Rendine Constructions builds 'wow' into every project

 While schools are a specialty of Rendine Constructions, there are many other applications where Rendine's attention to design and environmental suitability has come to the fore.
 In Anglesea, the Department of Sustainability and Environment's depot office (with FMSA Architecture) won a Master Builders award for design principles that addressed energy and water use, and waste management.
 The visually distinctive façade favours its coastal location and leaves a lasting impression.

-The Eastern Hub (with FMSA Architecture), a multipurpose community space in East Geelong, presents a stunning presence and was also the winner of a Master Builders award, while the distinctive Rosewall Community Hub in Corio (with Perkins Architects) further exemplifies Rendine Constructions' ability to incorporate outstanding design into every project.
+The Eastern Hub (with FMSA Architecture), a multipurpose community space in East Geelong, presents a stunning presence and was also the winner of a Master Builders award, while the distinctive DELWP-Gellibrand Office and Depot (with FMSA Architecture) further exemplifies Rendine Constructions' ability to take the architects design and deliver an extraordinary project.

 “It's about understanding your materials and finishes, and using them to greatest effect,” Michael says.
 “From even a basic shape you can raise a roof, highlight a window, shift a few things around and work with highlights and finishes to create a visually dramatic statement.”